 The African Jesuit AIDS Network (AJAN) was proud to be a partner in the eighth edition of the Annual Africa Conference on Social Entrepreneurship (AACOSE 8), held at Tangaza University in Nairobi, Kenya from 14th to 16th May 2025.
 This year’s edition brought together a wide range of stakeholders, including grassroots innovators, policymakers, funders, and academics to explore the transformative power of social entrepreneurship in fostering inclusive growth and sustainability across the continent.

-AJAN reaffirmed its commitment to integrating faith-based perspectives into the field of social entrepreneurship.
+AJAN reaffirmed its commitment to integrating faith-based perspectives into the field of social entrepreneurship during the AACOSE 8 conference.
 Fr.
-Ismael Matambura, SJ, Director of AJAN, served as a panelist in the breakout session titled “Faith, Church, and Social Economy.”
-This session explored the vital role that faith-based institutions and values play in shaping and supporting the social economy.
-Fr.
-Matambura underscored the importance of moral and ethical frameworks, rooted in faith traditions, in guiding social enterprises toward equitable and sustainable outcomes.
+Ismael Matambura, SJ, Director of AJAN, participated as a panelist in the breakout session titled “Faith, Church, and Social Economy.”
+The session delved into the critical role that faith-based institutions and values play in shaping and supporting the social economy.

 Building on its impactful participation in AACOSE 7, AJAN showcased its flagship initiatives: the Jesuit Youth-Led Social Entrepreneurship Action (JYSEA) and the AHAPPY (AJAN HIV and AIDS Prevention Programme for the Youth) programs.
 The AHAPPY program focuses on empowering African youth to live responsibly by addressing behavioral aspects of HIV prevention through value-based education.
 Complementing this, the JYSEA program offers youth economic empowerment by combining entrepreneurial skills with moral development to promote holistic growth.